marcusjang/sir-ardbot/README.md

 #### Puppeteer configurations
  * `PUPPETEER_TIMEOUT` (in miliseconds)
-   Sets Puppeteer timeout duration, defaults to 10000ms
+   Sets Puppeteer timeout duration.
+Defaults to 10,000ms

  * `PUPPETEER_PATH`
    Sets Puppeteer excutable path for Chromium in case you want to specify a separate Chromium installation (i.e. on Raspberry Pis, etc.)